 - Arrange firecrackers in desired shape

-- Cut long piece of ribbon (a few inches longer than group of firecrackers) and tie it to each pair of firecrackers
+- Cut long pieces of ribbon (a few inches longer than group of firecrackers) and tie it to each pair of firecrackers

-- Optional: tape top of firecrackers to Chinese red envelopes or 福 Chinese banner
+- Optional: tape firecrackers to Chinese red envelopes or 福 Chinese banner

 Did you make Chinese firecrackers with your kids or students?